US Representative Wild to Announce $1.8 Million for Community Action’s Core Funding Source

-Congresswoman Susan Wild and Alan Jennings, Executive Director of the Community Action Committee of the Lehigh Valley, will be announcing a major increase in funding for the nation’s 1,100 Community Action Agencies as a result of the passage of the CARES Act in a virtual press conference that will take place via Zoom on Thursday, May 28, at noon.
+Congresswoman Susan Wild and Alan Jennings, Executive Director of the Community Action Lehigh Valley, will be announcing a major increase in funding for the nation’s 1,100 Community Action Agencies as a result of the passage of the CARES Act in a virtual press conference that will take place via Zoom on Thursday, May 28, at noon.
 The invitation to participate is as follows:

 Join Zoom Meeting

 Dial by your location